DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 - `--distro`: Only list distribution images.
 - `--custom`: Only list custom kernels.
-- No argument will list everything only distribution
+- No argument will list only distributions.

 ### Configuring the stack